 - On the Update stack page, click Use existing template and then click Next.

-- On the Specify stack details page, enter a higher value for QSoftCapacityLimit and then click Next.
+- On the Specify stack details page, select a higher value for Soft Capacity Limit and then click Next.

 -

-On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-stack-name> page, click Submit.

 Step 2: Update Existing Compute and Cache Resource Deployment